rhemz/rzmvc2/README.md

 rz_mvc2
 ======

-Rz_MVC lightweight php mvc framework (work in progress).
-Re-writing my old one from scratch to be less awful.
+Rz_MVC lightweight PHP MVC framework.
+Documentation to be completed after framework is in a completely usable state.

 Set your apache root to to www/ directory